-5 Benefits of Birch Bark, Leaves, and Twigs
+5 Benefits of Birch Bark

 Birch trees are graceful, quick-growing trees with beautiful bark that often peels off in sections.
 Nearly every single part of the tree has been used for thousands of years for various purposes from boat building to medicinal remedies.